Frequently Asked Questions

 7 .
 Can I work part of the session, work part-time, or work in a legislative office outside of Juneau and still be in the Program?^

 No you cannot.
 You have to work the full 35 hours per week and full-time each weekday for the entire session and be placed in a legislative office in Juneau.

 8 .
 How many credit hours do I get and in what discipline?^

 Interns receive 12 hours of upper division credit.
 Nine of these credits are for the placement in the legislative office and are graded Pass/Fail only.
 The other 3 credits are for the Internship Seminar and are graded A-F. These are political science credits.
 But these credits can be given other designations that the student’s advisor and the Statewide Program Coordinator work out in advance of the student’s internship.

 9 .
-How much do I get paid and do I get moving expenses?^
+How much do I get paid?^

 Interns have a great deal of choice in where they work.
 The University does not place interns in offices; rather it acts as a facilitator to bring interns and legislators together.
 Once chosen, interns receive information about legislators interested in the program; and legislators receive information about the students chosen as interns.
 Then, legislators and interns are free to contact each other to work out an internship arrangement.